Don-Chris/Compile_Matlab_Functions_to_MEX/README.md

 # Compile Matlab Functions to MEX
 Compilates Matlab Functions to fast Mex-files that can then be called in Matlab.
 Should work with every function that has %#codegen and no errors.
 Feel free to post issues on my github page.
+Matlab functions with for loops are significantly slower than a c-code call of the same code.

+This repository uses the Matlab Coder Interface to generate c-code that can then be executed in Matlab.
+Only an example command needs to be passed to the "compile_function.m" function to successfully generate c code and a wrapper function.
+The wrapper function ensures that the inputs to the generated c-code have the correct form and data type.

 [![View Compile_Matlab_Functions_to_MEX on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://de.mathworks.com/matlabcentral/fileexchange/108654-compile_matlab_functions_to_mex)